ONSdigital/The-Train/README.md

 }
 ```

-You should also have a directory name the same as the transation ID in your response under your `transactions` directory. :tada:
+You should also have a directory name the same as the transation ID in your response under your
+configurated `transactions` directory. :tada:

 [1]: https://github.com/ONSdigital/zebedee